saibotsivad/tech-blog/content/2016-02-making-an-autocomplete-search-that-doesnt-suck.md

 # Matching

 As you can see from the code snippet above, there is only one query that result sets `must` match, hidden behind the enigmatic `tokenize` and `makeQuery` methods.
+Those methods have to do the work to take our input query text and turn it into query text that can be used against our ngram analyzed data.

-Most of what it does is make sure our query best fits our ngram analyszed data.
-Since we only index ngrams between 2 and 10 characters, by default searching for "professional network" would only return matches for "network" - "professional" has 12 characters, and would not match any indexed tokens.
+Since we only index ngrams between 2 and 10 characters, querying for "professional network" would only match "network" - since "professional" has 12 characters, it would not match any indexed tokens.

 So we emulate what our `ngram_2_10` tokenizer and `alphanum` filters do in ElasticSearch (splitting into tokens on whitespace, filtering out special characters), and then break up any long words into tokens that we can actually search by.